Entrepreneur Visa Australia

-The entrepreneur stream is for individuals who undertakes, or proposes to undertake, a ‘complying entrepreneur activity‘ in Australia and have a funding agreement of at least $200,000 to carry out the entrepreneurial activity in Australia.
+The entrepreneur stream of 188 innovation and investment business visa in Australia is for individuals who undertakes, or proposes to undertake, a complying entrepreneur activity in Australia and have a third party funding agreement of at least $200,000 to carry out the entrepreneurial activity in Australia.
+This stream of the innovation and investment visa is in many respects comparable to the subclass 132B business visa to Australia as both require specified third party funding for a business in Australia.
+As with any business visa, Australia requires applicants to demonstrate

-- Applicant was invited in writing by the Minister to apply for the visa;
+- Applicant was invited in writing by the Minister to apply for the visa under the entrepreneur stream.
+Invitation generally requires nomination from a State or Territory government first;

-- Applicant has not turned 55 at the time of invitation, or is otherwise proposing to establish or participate in business or investment activities that the nominating State or Territory authority has determined is of exceptional economic benefit to the State or Territory;
+- Applicant has not turned 55 years of age at the time of Entrepreneur stream invitation.
+Persons 55 years of age or more must be proposing to establish or participate in business or investment activities that the nominating State or Territory government authority has determined to be of exceptional economic benefit;

-- Applicant is undertaking, or proposing to undertake, a complying entrepreneur activity in Australia in accordance with a funding agreement or agreements with a total amount of $200,000 from an approved entity or entities;
+- Visa applicant is undertaking, or proposing to undertake, a complying entrepreneur activity in accordance with a funding agreement or agreements with a total amount of $200,000 from an approved third party or parties;

-- Applicant has at least 30% ownership interest in the entrepreneurial entity from the time when the funding agreement was entered into; and
+- Visa applicant has at least 30% ownership interest in the entrepreneurial entity from the time when the funding agreement was entered into; and

 Complying Entrepreneur Activity